• fire bedroom

 Fire barriers

 The fire safety landscape continues to evolve.
-Landlords should be aware of emerging trends:
+Landlords should be aware of emerging fire safety trends that are reshaping the industry:

 • Increased use of smart fire safety technology: Automated alarms, remote monitoring, and IoT devices are becoming standard.

-• Stricter enforcement and penalties: Regulatory bodies are taking non-compliance more seriously.
+• Stricter enforcement and penalties: Regulatory bodies are taking non-compliance more seriously, particularly regarding fire compartmentation surveys.

 • Focus on high-rise and multi-occupancy buildings: Enhanced fire safety measures and inspections.